 The second reason why most life insurance companies are going to care about whether or not an applicant has been diagnosed with sleep apnea is that most of the reasons why someone develops sleep apnea aren’t healthy.

-Sleep Apnea defined:
+Sleep Apnea Defined:

 Types of sleep apnea: